morrolinux/autodestroy/README.md

 Please ensure that the script is compatible with your system before running it.
 The script may need modification to work correctly on certain distributions and configurations.

-## Upcoming Versions

-We're working on developing versions of this script for both Windows and macOS, so stay tuned for more updates.

 ## Original Project